zopa-simon-cass/tapNrun/README.md

 I can click on the start button.

 As a user,
+So that I can see who is playing,
+The lanes and associated player names appear bellow the track.

+As a user,
 So that I am ready to play the game,
 I don't start racing until the 321 countdown is complete.